sothmann/sothmann.github.io/_posts/2016-04-04-my-thoughts-on-typescript.md

 - [Dart](https://www.dartlang.org/)
   Dart is another approach by Google.
 It tries to replace JavaScript with a "better" language, that may either be compiled to JavaScript, or preferable run inside a VM in the browsers.
 The latter requires browser vendors to add support for Dart to the browsers, and as of today it seems that this will never happen.
-  Dart never really started to lift off, and - while being a well crafted language - I personnally doubt it ever will.
+  Dart never really started to lift off, and - while being a well crafted language - I personally doubt it ever will.
 - [Babel](https://babeljs.io/)
   Babel is a transpiler that allows to use ECMAScript 6 features today, which gets compiled to correspoding ECMAScript constructs that work in older browsers.
   It's quite similar to TypeScript's ES6 to ES3/5 compilation, but Babel does not offer any static typing features.